List of geckos of New Zealand

-Dozens of species of geckos are found in New Zealand.
-The number of species is unknown – as of 2021 there are 48 species in 7 genera, but more species are being studied.
-All of them are native to New Zealand and are endemic (found in no other country).
-They are all in the Diplodactylidae family of geckoes, which is found in Australia, New Caledonia and New Zealand.
+Dozens of species of gecko are found in New Zealand.
+The exact number is unknown; as of 2021, there are 48 described species across 7 genera, with more being studied.
+All are native to New Zealand and are endemic (i.e., found nowhere else).
+All are placed in the Diplodactylidae family, which is found across Australia, New Caledonia and New Zealand.

-New Zealand's geckos are highly unusual in that they are viviparous, giving birth to live young, typically twins, rather than laying eggs.
-Two species of rough-snouted giant geckos from New Caledonia are the only other viviparous geckos in the world.
+New Zealand's geckos are highly unusual in that they are viviparous, giving birth to live young, typically twins; most other geckos are oviparous (egg-layers).
+Two species of the New Caledonian rough-snouted giant geckos are the only other viviparous geckos in the world.

-New Zealand geckos are omnivorous – their diet is primarily insectivorous in nature – flies, spiders, moths etc., but they will supplement it with fruit (i.e. from mahoe) and nectar (i.e. from flax flowers) when it is available.
+Like most gecko species, New Zealand’s geckos are omnivorous, consuming a diet that is primarily insectivorous in nature, hunting numerous flies, arachnids, lepidoptorans and gryllids (crickets).
+However, depending on several factors (such as the time of year, seasonal insect availability, bloom cycles of flowering plants, etc.), many geckos will supplement—or even briefly alter—their diets by consuming blossoms, fruits (e.g., from mahoe) or nectar (e.g., from flax flowers) as it becomes available.

-Geckos are often a target for wildlife smugglers.
+Geckos are often a target for wildlife smugglers for sale via the reptile and pet trade.

 Species

-As at 2021 the taxonomically described species are as follows:
+As of 2024 the taxonomically described species are as follows: